yabluko/Robak.LNU.Job-Portal/README.md

-# Robak.LNU.Job-Portal
+# LinkedIn Clone

-Welcome , this is web-application clone of LinkedIn
+This is django project clone of LinkedIn